AdolfoMZ2984/books_to_scrape/README.md

 ## Overview

 This is a project created for the Python Basics for Market Analysis.
-It uses Beautiful Soup to scrape bookstoscrape.com and download key datapoints and images.
+It uses Beautiful Soup to scrape [Books to Scrape](https://books.toscrape.com/) and download key datapoints and images.

 ## Installation